Digestive Health Institute

 Introduction | Common Conditions | Procedure

-Adrenalectomy is a surgical procedure to remove one or both of your adrenal glands — small, triangular glands located above each kidney.
-These glands produce important hormones like cortisol, adrenaline, and aldosterone, which help regulate blood pressure, metabolism, and the body’s stress response.
+Adrenalectomy is the surgical procedure to remove one or both adrenal glands—small, triangular glands that sit above each kidney.
+These glands produce key hormones such as cortisol, adrenaline, and aldosterone, which influence blood pressure, metabolism, and the body’s stress response.
+Though not commonly required, adrenal gland surgery becomes an essential step in managing certain hormone-related or metabolic conditions, particularly when a tumor or an overactive gland affects overall health or weight.

 Sometimes, an adrenal gland makes too much hormone, which can lead to: